 Look what’s going on with Bernard Matthews and his contaminated turkeys.
 We’ve been told variously, “Oh, the turkeys aren’t bad, really.”
 We’ve been told various things about what’s going on there for the last week or so.
 But the real pointed issue that cuts through all the flab and the lies and the propaganda is that our own government couldn’t apply restrictions on the movement of tainted meat, because it’s contrary to EU regulation, and because there would be counter-sanctions against us by European countries.
 So, even in relation to disease that portends to our own foodstuffs we do not any longer have the real sovereign power to impose our will on an area in the eastern part of our own country.
 That is the truth and that is something that the media forebears from telling us all as Bernard Matthews doesn’t appear before the cameras as he used to do 25 years ago saying, “It’s all beautiful.”
 And it’s not at the moment, in every respect.

-Because the interesting thing, I think, about the media is that if you go through the media, the national media, the regional media, CNN, the satellite media and you stop, freeze the frame, freeze the page on any issue, all of the major issues that confront us are actually interconnected.
+Because the interesting thing, I think, about the media is that if you go through the local media, the national media, the regional media, CNN, the satellite media and you stop, freeze the frame, freeze the page on any issue, all of the major issues that confront us are actually interconnected.
 Every paper and every journal and internet equivalent that’s worth anything, you look at it.
 The first page is crime: mugging, rape, murder, gun crime, gangsterism, drug usage, drug cartels.
 Then there’s ideological crime: terrorism, bombing, Islamic extremism, attacks on us from within and without.
 Then we have EU-related matters, which are basically because we can’t decide our own laws in our own place through our own political elite because the power has slipped outside the country and gone elsewhere.
 Then we have issues of pedophilia.
 It’s in the media all the time!
 Or, in a semi-permanent way.
 It’s page 4, page 5.